Benchmarking Universal Machine Learning Interatomic Potentials for Elastic Property Prediction: Introduction

-So far, many efforts have been paid for developing uMLIPs to improve their accuracy on energies, forces and stress predictions\cite{deng2025systematic}.
-For instance, the previous research works have shown that uMLIPs on matbench platform\cite{dunn2020benchmarking} perform well in structural optimization, structure prediction, and molecular dynamics simulations tasks.
+So far, many efforts have been devoted to developing uMLIPs that improve the accuracy of energy, force, and stress predictions~\cite{deng2025systematic}.
+For instance, previous studies have shown that uMLIPs on the Matbench platform~\cite{dunn2020benchmarking} perform well in structural optimization, structure prediction, and molecular dynamics simulations.
 However, their reliability and effectiveness in predicting elastic properties remain unexplored.
-This because the relationship between energy–force accuracy and second-derivative precision is not straightforward, as elastic constants are highly sensitive to slight variations in the curvature of the PES, which are often difficult to capture with conventional training strategy.
+This is because the relationship between energy--force accuracy and second-derivative precision is not straightforward, as elastic constants are highly sensitive to slight variations in the curvature of the PES, which are often difficult to capture with conventional training strategy.
 Therefore, analyzing the difference between the overall predictive accuracy and property-specific performance of uMLIPs, and evaluating their capability in mechanical property predictions, is of great importance.

-In this work, we conduct a systemical evaluation to address the existing gap in crystal mechanical property research.Specifically, we employ four universal machine learning interatomic potentials (uMLIPs) — Crystal Hamiltonian Graph Neural Network (CHGNet)\cite{deng2023chgnet}, MACE\cite{batatia2022mace}, MatterSim\cite{yang2024mattersim}, and Scalable EquiVariance-Enabled Neural Network (SevenNet)\cite{park2024scalable} — to calculate the elastic properties of 10,994 crystal structures from the Materials Project database\cite{horton2025accelerated,jain2013commentary,de2015charting,jain2011formation,wang2021framework,aykol2018thermodynamic,ong2008li}, and systematically compare the results with the DFT reference data provided therein.
-We further quantify model performance differences in key indicators such as shear modulus, bulk modulus, Young’s modulus, Poisson’s ratio, and mechanical stability, as well as computational efficiency.
-Building on these analyses, we propose evidence-based guidelines for the rational selection of uMLIPs in mechanical property studies.
+In this work, we conduct a systematic evaluation to address the existing gap in crystal mechanical property research.
+Specifically, we employ four uMLIPs --- Crystal Hamiltonian Graph Neural Network (CHGNet)~\cite{deng2023chgnet}, MACE~\cite{batatia2022mace}, MatterSim~\cite{yang2024mattersim}, and Scalable EquiVariance-Enabled Neural Network (SevenNet)~\cite{park2024scalable} --- to calculate the elastic properties of $10\,994$ crystal structures from the Materials Project database~\cite{horton2025accelerated,jain2013commentary,de2015charting,jain2011formation,wang2021framework,aykol2018thermodynamic,ong2008li}, and systematically compare the results with the DFT reference data provided therein.
+We further quantify model performance differences in key indicators such as shear modulus, bulk modulus, Young's modulus, Poisson's ratio, and mechanical stability, as well as computational efficiency.
+Moreover, we introduce a targeted fine-tuning scheme that augments uMLIP training with strained configurations from high-error materials, enabling a direct evaluation of how incorporating non-equilibrium data affects mechanical predictive accuracy.
+Building on these analyses, we propose evidence-based guidelines for the suitable selection of uMLIPs and demonstrate that targeted fine-tuning can further enhance their accuracy and reliability in predicting elastic properties.